 With fewer people around, it became harder to maintain large-scale states.

-The most important change was the rise of the city-state (or polis).
+The most important change was the rise of the city-state, or polis.
 Prior to the Dark Age, Greece had been divided into small kingdoms, each ruled by its own king.

 In comparison, a polis was a form of government in which each city-state was independent and had its own laws, customs and coinage.

-The Greek Dark Age saw the rise of many famous city-states, such as Athens, Thebes, and Corinth.
+So, the Greek Dark Age saw the rise of many famous city-states, such as Athens, Thebes, and Corinth.

-These city-states were often in conflict with one another, both militarily and politically.
+However, these city-states were often in conflict with one another, both militarily and politically.
 This led to a period of great instability in Greece.

 Tyranny first emerged in the Greek colonies in Asia Minor after 700 BC, and soon spread to other parts of Greece.